 Parents or carers do not have the right to withdraw a student from the Academy to go on holiday or for any other reason during term-time.
 We would therefore ask for your support by ensuring that requests for leave of absence in term-time are made only in exceptional circumstances.
 Please ensure that even in exceptional circumstances you are granted Leave of Absence before making any arrangements.
 This decision will be provided in writing.

-The Education Welfare Service will be informed of UNAUTHORISED ABSENCES relating to requests for Leave of Absence and will take appropriate action, which could include a Penalty Notice or prosecution.
+The Inclusion and Attendance Team at Lincolnshire County Council will be informed of UNAUTHORISED ABSENCES relating to requests for Leave of Absence and will take appropriate action, which could include a Penalty Notice or prosecution.